Facebook logo

 Am I too young for dental implants?

-If you’ve finished growing, you’re never too old or young for dental implants.
+When you’ve finished growing, you’re never too old or young for dental implants.
 Although tooth loss is often associated with age, people in their mid-20s can benefit from dental implants.
 We will ensure your jaw has finished growing to prevent any unwanted complications.
 On average, men’s jaws take a little longer to develop than women’s do.
 We’ll ensure you meet all the requirements for dental implants before moving forward, no matter your age.